Skip to main content

 #

-When is autumn in Paraguay?
+When is fall in Paraguay?

-Officially, autumn in Paraguay spans the months of March, April, and May.
+Officially, fall in Paraguay spans the months of March, April, and May.
 In practice, the transition is often gradual: Sometimes it stays hot and humid well into April before the first truly cool nights arrive.

-During the day, autumn is often pleasantly warm.
+During the day, fall is often pleasantly warm.
 At night, however, temperatures can drop significantly, sometimes into the single digits.
 Especially in houses with little insulation, it can feel colder than the number on the weather app suggests.

 What should you prepare before the first cold night?